Graduate School of Science

 Finding a supervisor

 Finding the right supervisor is a key element and the first step in the process of obtaining a doctorate.
 The supervisor has to confirm that she/he is willing to accept you as a PhD candidate (promovendus) before any further steps can be taken.
 Contact a professor or senior staff member directly: contact information can be found searching by name or at the website of the Research Institute in your area of interest.

-Certified copies (in paper form) of your diplomas including transcripts and English translation need to be sent to the Graduate School Office, preferably directly by the University issuing the diploma in a sealed envelope.
+Certified copies (in paper form) of your Master's degree including transcripts and an English translation need to be sent to the Graduate School Office, preferably directly by the University issuing the diploma in a sealed envelope.

 As soon as possible after the start of your PhD, the Dean of the Faculty of Science will officially need to appoint your supervisor(s) (promotors) and co-supervisor(s) (co-promotors).
 Therefore, the PhD candidate needs to send an official request to the Graduate School of Science using appendix 2 within 6 weeks after the start of the PhD Programme.